ono-midori/ono-midori.github.io/techs/zguide.md

 #### Federation Versus Peering

 There are several possible ways to interconnect brokers.
-What we want is to be able to tell other brokers, “we have capacity”, and then receive multiple tasks.
-We also need to be able to tell other brokers, “stop, we're full”.
+What we want is to be able to tell other brokers, "we have capacity", and then receive multiple tasks.
+We also need to be able to tell other brokers, "stop, we're full".
 It doesn't need to be perfect; sometimes we may accept jobs we can't process immediately, then we'll do them as soon as possible.

 The simplest interconnect is federation, in which brokers simulate clients and workers for each other.
 We would do this by connecting our frontend to the other broker's backend socket.
 Note that it is legal to both bind a socket to an endpoint and connect it to other endpoints.

 ![](./pics/zmq/fig43.png)

-This would give us simple logic in both brokers and a reasonably good mechanism: when there are no workers, tell the other broker “ready”, and accept one job from it.
+This would give us simple logic in both brokers and a reasonably good mechanism: when there are no workers, tell the other broker "ready", and accept one job from it.
 The problem is also that it is too simple for this problem.
 A federated broker would be able to handle only one task at a time.
 If the broker emulates a lock-step client and worker, it is by definition also going to be lock-step, and if it has lots of available workers they won't be used.
 Our brokers need to be connected in a fully asynchronous fashion.

 The federation model is perfect for other kinds of routing, especially service-oriented architectures (SOAs), which route by service name and proximity rather than load balancing or round robin.
 So don't dismiss it as useless, it's just not right for all use cases.